wepp-in-the-woods/peridot/dev-notes.md

 - The repo ships with `set_wepppy310_env.sh` to activate the Conda toolchain used by WEPPcloud deployments; source it before building if you rely on that environment.

 ## Extending the abstraction tools
-- Share new per-hillslope metrics by extending `FlowPath` in `src/watershed_abstraction/flowpath.rs`, then thread the data through the CSV and GeoJSON writers.
+- Share new per-hillslope metrics by extending `Flowpath` in `src/watershed_abstraction/flowpath.rs`, then thread the data through the CSV and GeoJSON writers.
 - Add backend-specific behaviour using feature gates inside `wbt_abstract_watershed` or `abstract_watershed`.
 The shared code path makes it easy to keep the outputs aligned—avoid duplicating logic between the two entry points.
 - If you need additional rasters, follow the pattern in `Raster::<T>::read` to guarantee GDAL closes datasets deterministically and honours the `wgs_transform` metadata.